Career development for doctoral students

 Your career development

 Your career is a consequence of choices you make.
-In order to make it easier for doctoral students to make informed decisions about their careers, we have gathered seminars, workshops, courses and more that are relevant to career development in one way or another under our career concept for doctoral students.
+In order to make it easier for doctoral students to make informed decisions about their careers, we have gathered seminars, workshops and courses that are relevant to career development in one way or another under our career concept for doctoral students.
 You can choose to take part in one activity or in all of them.

 How it works